harwarl/Todo_API/README.md

     "completed": true,
     "_id": "642a048914531830b1a0a6ae",
     "title" : "add a new task",
-    "description": "add a new task to the pending tasks" "createdAt": "2023-04-02T22:41:07.164Z",
+    "description": "add a new task to the pending tasks", "createdAt": "2023-04-02T22:41:07.164Z",
     "updatedAt": "2023-04-03T00:02:21.573Z",
     "__v": 0